 When possible, attending these events (in person and online) should be part of your routine because they're a great way to grow your reach and potentially drum up business.

-Below are four basics that I remind people of before they dive into networking (whether in-person or at a virtual networking event):
+Below are four basics I remind people of before they dive into networking (whether in-person or at a virtual networking event):

 - It's about mingling and being human and having fun.
 Don't take things too seriously!